hanjinliu/impy/docs/tutorial_viewer.rst

     * "Copy all"/"Copy selected": Copy the contents into clipboard.
 You can paste it directly as csv style.
     * "Store all"/"Store selected": Store all the contents as ``pandas.DataFrame`` temporary item in ``ip.gui.results``.
     * "Resize": Resize column width to fit the contents.
+    * "Restore linked layer": Add linked layer if it was deleted from the layer list.
     * "Delete widget": Delete table from the viewer.
 Figure canvas will also be deleted.

 * "Edit" menu ...
 This menu contains functions that will change the contents of the table.